Biden visits Florida as Democrats worry about his standing in the state

 On the bright side for Biden, he appears to be eating into Trump’s once dominant advantage among older voters, and on Tuesday he slammed Trump over his talk of a payroll tax cut, framing such a move as a danger to Social Security.

 “It’s just absolutely foolish.
-Wat we should be is increasing Social Security for people,” Biden said in an interview with WFLA TV in Tampa.
+What we should be is increasing Social Security for people,” Biden said in an interview with WFLA TV in Tampa.

 In a state with many retirees, Biden’s strength with the group has put him in a position to win, and polls suggest Florida is now a toss-up.
 With 29 electoral votes, it is the largest true battleground, and Trump’s path to victory narrows considerably if Biden can capture it.
 Trump narrowly won the state in 2016.